mobizel/SyliusExportPlugin/README.md

 Contributing
 ------------

-Would like to help us and build the best symfony-starter using Sylius?
+Would like to help us ?
 Feel free to open a pull-request!

 License
 -------